-Daniel is the founding Director of the Oklahoma Catalyst Programs and is responsible for the planning and execution of all OK Catalyst Programs activities.
+Daniel is the founding Director of OK Catalyst and is responsible for the planning and execution of all programs and activities.
 Prior to this role, Daniel was a Program Manager for the internationally recognized Tom Love Center for Entrepreneurship at OU.
 In this role, Daniel designed and launched the Sooner Innovation Fund: an endowed $1,250,000 early-stage proof-of-concept program that gives OU students up to $5,000 and provides mentorship and training on market validation.
 Daniel comes from a family of entrepreneurs and co-founded/managed a small business in college that became profitable within two years of opening.
 Daniel graduated from the OU College of International Studies with a Master of Arts in International Studies with an emphasis in economic development.
 Daniel is a member of the Oglala Lakota tribe and was able to access higher education thanks to the Gates-Millennium Scholarship.

-Sarah is an associate with the OK Catalyst Programs where she plans and executes various programs, including the OK Catalyst Researchers and OK Catalyst SBIR Accelerator.
-Prior to joining the team, Sarah served for over ten years in the U.S. Air Force.
+Sarah is responsible for planning and executing various programs, including OK Catalyst Researchers and the NASA and DoD SBIR Accelerators.
+Sarah also leads OK Catalyst's brand and marketing initiatives including website and courseware design and social media management.
+Prior to joining the team, Sarah served for over ten years in the U.S. Air Force culminating at Tinker AFB as the Director of Operations Training for two combat-coded Air Control Squadrons and two Qualification Training Squadrons.
 Sarah is a native of the Finger Lakes Region of New York State and graduated with an MBA from the Martin J. Whitman School of Management at Syracuse University.

-Maya is an associate with the Oklahoma Catalyst Programs, where she assists with developing and managing programs in the Tulsa area, such as OK Catalyst SBIR Accelerator.
-Previously, Maya supported the US Department of Veterans Affairs by helping veteran entrepreneurs become qualified for the Vets First Verification Program.
+Maya leads the SBIR training and outreach efforts in Tulsa and the surrounding areas.
+Most recently, Maya led the development and execution of the first all-virtual SBIR Accelerator in the nation.
+Before joining the OK Catalyst team, Maya supported the US Department of Veterans Affairs by helping veteran entrepreneurs become qualified for the Vets First Verification Program.
 Once part of this program, veterans had a unique opportunity to bid on VA set-aside contracts.
-Maya graduated from the university of Maryland School of Law.
+Maya graduated with a J.D. from the University of Maryland School of Law.

-Anita is the NIH SBIR Accelerator team lead and is responsible for the planning and execution of this program designed to help clients win NIH SBIR funding.
+Anita is responsible for planning and executing the NIH Accelerator, designed to help clients win NIH SBIR funding.
 Prior to this role, Anita was the OK-WISE Conference Coordinator, overseeing the development and growth of the event.
 During this time, she helped raise over $20,000 in sponsorships, invited 62 local and national speakers, and successfully executed two 350+ attendee conferences.
-Before coming to Oklahoma for further education, Anita was an Associate Scientist at AbbVie Biotherapeutics in California where she grew up.
+Before coming to Oklahoma for further education, Anita was an Associate Scientist at AbbVie Biotherapeutics in her home state of California.
 Anita is currently an MBA Candidate with the Price College of Business at OU, a Price Scholar Awardee, and is also pursuing her M.Sc. in Biochemistry.
 She plans to utilize her MBA, M.Sc., and her experiences with the OK Catalyst Programs to start her own pharmaceutical someday.

-Kylie is the marketing and visual communications coordinator.
-She is a sophomore at OU majoring in Visual Communications and minoring in Art History.
+Kylie is a junior at the University of Oklahoma majoring in Visual Communications and minoring in Art History.
 Kylie is responsible for the design and publication of social media posts and various print and digital design materials.
 She played the flute in the Pride of Oklahoma for two years and is currently a member of the Kappa Kappa Psi music service fraternity.
-After completing her undergrad she plans on pursuing a career in graphic design
+Upon graduation, Kylie plans to pursue a career in graphic design.

-The Oklahoma Catalyst Programs are a 100% grant funded organization.
-Primary sponsors include the US Small Business Administration, the Economic Development Ageny, the Oklahoma Center for the Advancement of Science and Technology, the Presbyterian Health Foundation, and the Oklahoma Business Roundtable.
+The OK Catalyst is a 100% grant-funded organization.
+Primary sponsors include the US Small Business Administration, the Economic Development Agency, the Oklahoma Center for the Advancement of Science and Technology, and the Oklahoma Business Roundtable.